phorton1/base-Pub/FS/protocol.md

-# Protocol General
+# Protocol

+**and some implementation details**

-*This readme describes the current implemetation where the fileClient only connects to buddy, and the fileClientWindow knows that pane1 is local and pane2 is a connection to buddy's RemoteServer.*
+*This readme describes the current implemetation where the fileClient only connects to buddy, and the FC::Window knows that pane1 is local and pane2 is a connection to buddy's SerialBridge.*

 *In the future I envision allowing the user to determine what each pane connects to, with appropriate optimizations, so that,